Mimecast

 • Targeted Threat Protection Attachment - These events show the results of attachment scanning from Mimecast.

-Before you can set up the Mimecast event source, you must do the following:
+To set up the Mimecast event source, complete these steps:

 Select Enable Extended Session when configuring in Mimecast